How to make the most of Florence during the winter

 Of course, museums and galleries are the go-to in winter, but if you feel like something outdoors, hit up the Medici’s favorite personal giardini (gardens), Boboli (Piazza de' Pitti, 1; Every day).
 Directly behind Pitti Palace, these Italian gardens influenced the tone for many European courts and is populated by ancient and Renaissance statues.

-The lighting of the tree is just the official focus of the opening of the Florence Light Festival.
-A number of monuments and iconic locations around the city will be lit up or decorated in light displays.
+Florence Lights Up involves a number of monuments and iconic locations around the city decorated in light displays.
 Among these is a video projection on the Ponte Vecchio.
 The city’s famous churches and towers are colourfully rendered throughout the month, making Florence even more beautiful through its winter nights.

-Every 23rd of December at 8:00 p.m, the Pergola Theatre hosts the most famous Christmastime show, The Nutcracker.
-You can spend a few hours watching one of the world’s most famous and beloved ballets in one of the most beautiful theatres of Italy.
+Teatro della Toscana (aka la Pergola) hosts various theatric shows with rotating events calendar every month, like Pinocchio or The Nutcracker. pend a few hours watching one of the world’s most famous and beloved ballets in one of the most beautiful theatres of Italy.

 Hot chocolate